BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 using Newtonsoft.Json;
 ```

-3. Add the Following code to the *Main* method:
+3. Add the following code to the *Main* method:

 ```C#
 const string configFilePath = @"../../../config/config.yaml";